dotnet/docs/docs/framework/winforms/controls/walkthrough-authoring-a-composite-control-with-visual-csharp.md

 3. On the **File** menu, click **Save All** to save the project.

-## Adding Windows Controls and Components to the Composite Control
+## Add Windows Controls and Components to the Composite Control

 A visual interface is an essential part of your composite control.
 This visual interface is implemented by the addition of one or more Windows controls to the designer surface.
 In the following demonstration, you will incorporate Windows controls into your composite control and write code to implement functionality.